Classrooms Without Walls

 Global Issues Networks (GINs) are groups of students and teachers, working internationally, to develop solutions for global issues.
 GINs challenge students and teachers to immerse themselves in a chosen issue and to interact with peers and other international collaborators to create networks, and think and act critically, creatively and innovatively toward creating solutions to address real-world global issues.
 GINs are successfully connecting students all over the world as they research and seek sustainable solutions to global issues.

 Our student GIN teams include students from Grades 7-9.
 This year the group attended the Annual Conference of Global Citizens in Quito, Ecuador from October 18-23 under the theme "Helping the World by Learning from Each Other".
 The purpose of this conference was to inform and gather participants to engage in sustainable, effective projects that can allow us to better care for the world.
 Our goal is to create informed, solicitous global citizens.
-AISK had two teams in 2016 which presented on Gender Equality and Poverty Alleviation through Sports
+The AISK GIN team represented Jamaica in the 2019 conference in Lima, Peru.

 The goals of the GIN conferences coincide with AISK'S vision and core values of excellence and integrity including: